Atlasim1/MicroPythonShell/README.md

 - Fill Memory With Garbage :)

+- Install And Remove programs with built-in tools

 # Install

 Installing usually depends on how you transfer files to your micro controller.